If I’ve heard it once, I’ve heard it a thousand times—Never start a story with the weather.

 It was one-on-one—me and the victim.

-I know it sounds like a bit of overwriting when describing the weather on this night; however, you must experience it as I did.
+I know, this sounds like a bit of overwriting when describing the setting; however, I wanted you to experience it as I did, and believe me, the feeling that night was, well, over the top.
 You should know and see in your minds that raindrops the size of gumdrops pelted the victim’s face, gathering and pooling at the corners of her eyes, eventually spilling out across her cheeks like tiny rivers that followed the contours of her flesh until they poured from her in miniature waterfalls.

 Open.